INSIGHT-ORIENTED

 1:1 In-Person Therapy

-I offer in-person sessions at my centrally located office in Tucson on Mondays, Thursday, and Fridays.
-Sessions can be 60 min, 75, min, or 90 min long depending on your needs.
+I offer limited in-person sessions on Wednesdays and Thursdays and am currently waitlist only.
+In-person sessions can be 60 min or 90 min long depending on your needs.

 -